SvenVw/fdm/.changeset/new-knives-bet.md

 "@svenvw/fdm-core": patch
 ---

-Fixes at `syncCatalogue` that when item already exists, but the hash has changed that the other properties are updated as well
+Fixes a bug in `syncCatalogue` where, when an item already exists but its hash has changed, the other properties were not updated